aws/aws-aspnet-cognito-identity-provider/README.md

 ![.NET on AWS Banner](./logo.png ".NET on AWS")

-## ASP.NET Core Identity Provider for AWS Cognito
+## ASP.NET Core Identity Provider for Amazon Cognito

 This software is in development and we do not recommend using this software in production environment.

-ASP.NET Core Identity Provider for [AWS Cognito](https://aws.amazon.com/cognito/) simplifies using [AWS Cognito](https://aws.amazon.com/cognito/) as a membership storage solution for building ASP.NET Core web applications using [ASP.NET Core Identity](https://github.com/aspnet/Identity/).
+ASP.NET Core Identity Provider for [Amazon Cognito](https://aws.amazon.com/cognito/) simplifies using [Amazon Cognito](https://aws.amazon.com/cognito/) as a membership storage solution for building ASP.NET Core web applications using [ASP.NET Core Identity](https://github.com/aspnet/Identity/).

 The library introduces the following dependencies: